nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Entering username: `name`

-Stores the user's name into DietBook during the initial setup.
+Stores the user's name or nickname into DietBook during the initial setup.

-Format: `name YOUR_NAME`
+Format: `name YOUR_NAME_OR_NICKNAME`

 * The name given must not be empty.
 * This command is **only used when setting up DietBook for the first time**.
-Any subsequent editing of the name can be done using the [editinfo](#Editing user information: `editinfo`) command.
+Any subsequent editing of the name can be done using the [editinfo](#editing-user-information-editinfo) command.

 Example of usage: